AgileVentures/av-static-website/source/blog_articles/2016-11-08-discombobulated.html.markdown

   * [Open Source](https://elearningindustry.com/top-6-open-source-web-conferencing-software-tools-elearning-professionals)
 * publishing a new hangout app (give us notifications and telemetry)

 It would be great if Google hangouts was open source ... anyway, even yesterday I didn't want to leap into working on something.
 I also wanted to review the issues related to payment and premium plans.
-CraftAcademy Sweden is still keen to work with invoices rather than credit cards, so we how had some Premium members who weren't represented in the site correctly.
+CraftAcademy Sweden is still keen to work with invoices rather than credit cards, so we now had some Premium members who weren't represented in the site correctly.
 I tested on my local server that I could update them from the console like to:

 ```rb
 UpgradeUserToPremium.with(user, Time.now, '', PaymentSource::CraftAcademy)